dedetive/wallpaper-changer/README.md

 	return wallpapersSubfolder3[0];
 }
 ```
-5. At changeWallpaper\(\), change the following section to match schancesToSubfolder`s and the respective numbers:
+5. At changeWallpaper\(\), change the following section to match chancesToSubfolder`s and the respective numbers:
 ```java
 if (randomNumber <= chanceToSubfolder1) {
 	wallpaperFolder += subfolder1;